-The WiMAX network is not targeted to work in the residence halls or on campus.
+The LTE and WiMAX networks are not targeted to work in the residence halls or on campus.
 This is why the wireless card in your NMU notebook is both WiFi and WiMAX enabled.
 When on campus, use WiFi.
 You may have to turn off your WiMAX and turn on your WiFi to access the WiFi network.

 When should it be used?

-WiMAX has a broad signal.
-It is not necessarily a faster Internet tool.
-In fact, WiFi is about 20-25 times faster than the WiMAX network.
-When you are on the NMU campus, you should turn WiMAX off and then connect to the NMU WiFi network as it will be a faster Internet provider.
-Likewise, when you are on campus and have access to an orange data jack, it will always be your fastest, strongest Internet connection.
-But when you're off campus, WiMAX is what you should choose to use.
+So, when you are on the NMU campus, you should turn LTE or WiMAX off and then connect to the NMU WiFi network as it much faster and has better in building signal strength.
+Likewise, when you are on campus and have access to a wired orange data jack, it will always be your fastest, strongest Internet connection.
+But when you're off campus, LTE or WiMAX is what you should choose to use when avaiable.

-Northern has the largest educational WiMAX network in the United States and is one of the first universities to deploy a WiMAX network.
+Northern has the largest private educational LTE and WiMAX network in the United States and is one of the first universities to deploy a 4G WiMAX network.
 With more than two-thirds of NMU students living off campus, being able to provide Internet access off campus helps expand the learning environment.

 Who are our partners in building the network?